quintuscarlson/parity-sorted-lists/README.md

 ---

 ## Notes on Originality
-This project was based on an assignment with a starter skeleton provided by the instructor.
-The implementation of the histogram logic, statistics, and operator behavior reflects my work using that structure.
+This project was originally based on a homework assignment with a starter skeleton provided by the instructor.
+All linked-list logic, sorted insertion behavior, class functionality, dynamic memory management, and operator overloading were implemented by me using that provided structure.